You can order SECRETS OF BELLA TERRA: Bella Terra #1, at these online retailers:

 SECRETS OF BELLA TERRA: Bella Terra #1

-New York Times bestselling author Christina Dodd “gives readers everything they want.”
-Now this romantic suspense star introduces the Di Luca brothers—and the family rivalry that could destroy everything their ancestors built…
+New York Times bestselling author Christina Dodd introduces the Di Luca brothers—and the family rivalry that could destroy everything their ancestors built…

-Visit Bella Terra … the best in masterful suspense.
+Visit Bella Terra … for the best in masterful suspense.

 Author’s Note: While visiting Sonoma Valley in the California wine country, I loved the long, dry, warm valleys surrounded by forested mountains.
 I loved the vines that stretched for miles in every direction.
 I loved following a twisting road to another small, hidden vineyard where the vintner served wines and small talk.
 I loved the history I learned, and more than anything, I loved the strong sense of family and friendship that united the community.
 The more time I spent in California, the more I envisioned a series about a close-knit family who joins together to solve an eighty-year-old mystery involving an ancient feud, a precious bottle of wine, and a priceless pink diamond.
 Here is the first except from the first book in the Scarlet Deception series, SECRETS OF BELLA TERRA.
 Enjoy.

 But in Bella Valley, Brooke had learned from the Di Lucas that their kind of family traditions were different.
 The Di Luca family was American, sure.
-Ippolito Di Luca had immigrated to California in the late nineteenth century, married an Italian girl whose father owned a swathe of land and vineyards in Bella Valley, and every child born to the family since had been born in the US and spoke English as their native tongue.
+Ippolito Di Luca had immigrated to California in the late nineteenth century, married an Italian girl whose father owned vineyards, and every child born to the family since had been born in the US and spoke English as their native tongue.

 The Di Luca traditions meant that when someone got hurt, cards, flowers and phone calls flooded in and the nearest and dearest gathered close.